vasishth/MetaAnalysisJaegerEngelmannVasishth2017/README.md

 # Directory structure

   data

   contains summary stats used in meta-analysis

   inst

   contains a purl'd output from paper, all code chunks that were in the paper

  R

  R functions for paper

  StanModels

- Code for random effects meta-analysis
+ code for random effects meta-analysis

  documentation

  description of data extraction procedure

  vignettes

- Rmd and html file containing (hopefully!) reproducible code
+ Rmd and html files containing (hopefully!) reproducible code

 # SessionInfo